 First, You Should Know: I'm One of You

-I'm a Gen X neurodivergent—ADHD and autistic—and I've spent over 40 years being told I'm too much.
+I'm a Gen X neurodivergent (ADHD and autistic), and I've spent over 50 years being told I'm too much.
 Too intense.
 Too sensitive.
 Too obsessed with things "normal" people don't care about.
-I grew up before anyone had language for why my brain worked differently, so I just thought I was broken.

 And then I got dogs.

 Dogs never thought I was too much.
-Dogs didn't care that I felt everything times a thousand or that my brain spiraled into research rabbit holes at 2am.
+Dogs didn't care that I felt everything times a thousand or that my brain spiraled into research rabbit holes at 2 am.
 Dogs looked at me like I was exactly enough, exactly as I was.

 This brand exists because of that love.
-And because of what happened when I almost lost it.

 DISCLAIMER